rhinobase/raftyui/apps/docs/app/(docs)/docs/components/tab/page.md

 ---
 title: Tab
-pageTitle: Tab - Rafty UI
+nextjs:
+  metadata:
+    title: Tab
     description: A set of layered sections of content—known as tab panels—that are displayed one at a time.
 ---

 A set of layered sections of content—known as tab panels—that are displayed one at a time.